 Listing Rule No. Subject Area Extent of Compliance Compliance Reference in this Report 9.2.1 Review of Related Party Transactions Except for transactions set out in Rule 9.5, all other Related Party Transactions were reviewed by the Related Party Transactions Review Committee.
-Complied Related Party Transactions Review Committee Report Page 93 9.2.2 Composition of the Related Party Transactions Review Committee The RPTRC consists of following directors: Mr. W.M.S.V.
-Keerthirathne - Independent Non-Executive Director - Chairman Mr. H.A.S.
-Samaraweera - Independent Non-Executive Director - Member Mr. G. V. P. G. Amarasinghe - Executive Director - Member Complied Related Party Transactions Review Committee Report Page 93 9.2.3 Related Party Transactions Review Committee The committee for Raigam Wayamba Salterns PLC was formed on 1 January 2016.
+Complied Related Party Transactions Review Committee Report Page 90 The RPTRC consists of following directors: 200 Composition of the Related Party Mr. W.M.S.V.
+Keerthirathne - Independent Non-Executive Director - Chairman المسائم Related Party Transactions Review Committee Report 9.2.2 Transactions Review Committee Mr. H.A.S.
+Samaraweera - Independent Non-Executive Director - Member Complied Page 90 Mr. G. V. P. G. Amarasinghe - Executive Director - Member 9.2.3 Related Party Transactions Review Committee The committee for Raigam Wayamba Salterns PLC was formed on 1 January 2016.
 The functions of the committee are stated in Related Party Transactions re-view Committee report.
-Complied Related Party Transactions Review Committee Report Page 93 9.2.4 Committee Meetings The committee gathered 04 times during the financial year of 2021/2022 Complied Related Party Transactions Review Committee Report Page 93 9.3.1 Immediate disclosures Raigam Wayamba Salterns PLC has not involved in any non- recurrent related party transactions which requires immediate disclosure to the Colombo Stock Exchange.
-Complied Disclosure of Related Party Transactions Page 92 9.3.2 (a) Disclosures in the Annual Report - Non- recurrent Related Party Transaction Company has not involved with an Non recurrent related party transactions with aggregate value exceeds 10% of the equity or 5% Total assets whichever is lower.
-Complied Disclosure of Related Party Transactions Page 92 9.3.2(b) Disclosures in the Annual Report - Recurrent Related Party Transaction Company has involved in purchase/provision of goods/services and settlement for such purchase/provision which are carried out on a continuing basis in ordinary course of business of the company.
+Complied Related Party Transactions Review Committee Report Page 90 9.2.4 Committee Meetings The committee gathered 04 times during the financial year of 2021/2022 Complied Related Party Transactions Review Committee Report Page 90 9.3.1 Immediate disclosures Raigam Wayamba Salterns PLC has not involved in any non- recurrent related party transactions which requires immediate disclosure to the Colombo Stock Exchange.
+Complied Disclosure of Related Party Transactions Page 91 9.3.2 (a) Disclosures in the Annual Report - Non- recurrent Related Party Transaction Company has not involved with an Non recurrent related party transactions with aggregate value exceeds 10% of the equity or 5% Total assets whichever is lower.
+Complied Disclosure of Related Party Transactions Page 91 9.3.2 (b) Disclosures in the Annual Report - Recurrent Related Party Transaction Company has involved in purchase/provision of goods/services and settlement for such purchase/provision which are carried out on a continuing basis in ordinary course of business of the company.
 Accordingly, those transactions of which aggregate value exceeds 10% of Gross Revenue of latest audited accounts have been duly disclosed.
-Complied Disclosure of Related Party Transactions Page 92 9.3.2 (c) Report by the Related Party Transactions review Committee Refer page 91 for the Related Party Transactions review Committee report Complied Related Party Transactions Review Committee Report Page 91 9.3.2 (d) An affirmative statement of compliance by Board of Directors The Annual Report of Board of Directors contains an affirmative statement of compliance.
-Complied Annual report of Board of Directors Pages 83 to 86.
+Complied Disclosure of Related Party Transactions Page 91 9.3.2 (c) Report by the Related Party Transactions review Committee Refer page 90 for the Related Party Transactions review Committee report Complied Related Party Transactions Review Committee Report Page 90 9.3.2 (d) An affirmative statement of compliance by Board of Directors The Annual Report of Board of Directors contains an affirmative statement of compliance.
+Complied Annual report of Board of Directors Pages 81 to 84.